thefirsty/Block-AI-websites/README.md

 ---

 > 🤖 *This README was 100% handcrafted by a human.*
 > 🤫 *(Okay, fine, maybe AI helped a little.
-Just don’t tell the EXE — it hates irony.)*
+Just don't tell the EXE - it hates irony.)*